canSAS-org/1dwg/1dwg/trunk/doc/source/element_XML_header.rst

 6 & 7  Location of the XML Schema that defines the allowed
        tags for this XML file.
-This attribute has two strings within the quotations, separated by white space.
+This attribute has two strings within the quotations, separated by white space (a newline is acceptable).
        The first string is the XML namespace, repeated from above.
-The second string is the name of the XML Schema file.
-Some XML support libraries will follow the URL shown here to retrieve the XML Schema from the canSAS server but this behavior is not guaranteed by the XML standard.
+The second string is a suggested name of the XML Schema file.
+Some XML support libraries will follow the URL shown here to retrieve the XML Schema from the canSAS server.
+Since this behavior is not guaranteed by the XML standard, don't count on it.
 ====== ========================================================